druellan/sublimetext-package-list/readme.md

 ## Sublime Text 2/3 Packages
-A list of Sublime Text packages that I use working on a HTML/CSS/Javascript/PHP stack.
-There is, also, a small list of packages that I'm testing, to check the usefulness and performance on my work environment.
+A (kind of up-to-date) list of Sublime Text packages I regularly use on my HTML/CSS/Javascript/PHP dev stack.
+There is, also, a list of packages I'm testing, just to see if worth adopting.

 #### Language Syntax